rust-tw/book-tw/src/ch19-01-unsafe-rust.md

 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-11/src/main.rs}}
 ```

-<span class="caption">Listing 19-11: Defining and implementing an unsafe
+<span class="caption">範例 19-11: Defining and implementing an unsafe
 trait</span>

 By using `unsafe impl`, we’re promising that we’ll uphold the invariants that